TomasRytir/mod-ollama-bot-buddy/README.md

 # AzerothCore + Playerbots Module: mod-ollama-bot-buddy

 > [!CAUTION]
-> NOT FOR GENERAL USE YET
+> NOT FOR GENERAL USE YET -
-> This module is experimental and may cause significant CPU load on your server due to LLM-driven bot automation.
+> This module is experimental and may not work, break your server or cause significant CPU load on your server due to LLM-driven bot automation.
 Use with caution.

 ## Overview